Last Updated: October 14, 2019

 This policy applies to the information Rubicon Project (“Rubicon Project,” “we” or “us”) collects and receives from individuals (“end users” or “you“) who interact with Digital Media Properties (defined below) that use Rubicon Project’s technology to provide you with ads.
 Rubicon Project is committed to transparency, and we want you to fully understand how we may collect, use, and share data relating to individuals (like you), and the choices that are available to you.

 Rubicon Project provides a digital advertising technology platform and related services that connects advertising buyers (advertisers) with sellers (publishers) of advertising inventory.
-For example, advertisers (or their agents) may use our technology to buy advertising for display on publishers’ websites, mobile applications and other digital media properties (which we collectively refer to as “Digital Media Properties”).
+For example, advertisers (or their agents) may use our technology to buy advertising for display on publishers’ websites, mobile applications, television, and other digital media properties (which we collectively refer to as “Digital Media Properties”).
 We also provide related software and APIs for developers.
 You can find out more about this here.

 Information that we collect includes: